Education and Experience:

 Yi Ma was born in Sichuan Province, China.
 He received a Bachelor's degree in Automation and a second degree in Applied Mathematics from Tsinghua University, Beijing, China, in 1995.
 He received an Master degree in Electrical Engineering and Computer Sciences (EECS) in 1997, a second Master degree in Mathematics in 2000, and the Ph.D. degree in EECS in 2000, all from the University of California at Berkeley.

-He has served as an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) from 2007 to 2011, the International Journal of Computer Vision (IJCV) from 2010 to 2014, and the IEEE Transactions on Information Theory from 2013 to 2017.
+Academic Community: He has served as an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) from 2007 to 2011, the International Journal of Computer Vision (IJCV) from 2010 to 2014, the IEEE Transactions on Information Theory from 2013 to 2017, and a founding associate editor of SIAM Journal on Imaging Sciences.
 He has also served as the chief guest editor for special issues for the Proceedings of IEEE and the IEEE Signal Processing Magazine in 2010 and 2011.
-He currently serves as the associate editors for the IMA Journal on Information and Inference, and the SIAM Journal on Imaging Sciences.
+He currently serves as a founding associate editor for the IMA Journal on Information and Inference since 2012 and for the SIAM Journal on Mathematics of Data Science (SIMODS) since 2018.
 He is on the Senior Editorial Board of IEEE Signal Processing Magazine.
 He has served as an Area Chair for NIPS 2011 and ICCV 2011 (Spain), the Program Chair for ICCV 2013 (Australia), and General Chair for ICCV 2015 (Chile).

 His research interests include computer vision, compressive sensing, machine learning, and intelligent systems.
 Recent research topics include the relationships between low-dimemsional models and deep networks, sparse representation and low-rank approximation for high-dimensional data, clustering and classification of high-dimensional data, and reconstruction of 3D structures from images .
 His work has found broad applications in areas such as segmentation of natural images, face recognition, aligning and rectifying images.
 He has published more than a hundred peer-reviewed articles.
 He is the first author of the textbook "An Invitation to 3-D Vision," published by Springer in 2003.
 His new book, "Generalized Principal Component Analysis," was recently published by Springer in 2016.